 Three principal approaches underpin our work.
 Individually, these approaches are widely respected but we believe bringing them together is what forms the foundation to sustainable wellbeing for all.

-We believe that all people and all communities have innate strengths and assets.
-Connecting with these assets is where every journey starts.
+We believe that all people and all communities have innate strengths.
+Connecting with these strengths is where every journey starts.

 Too often services focus on what is wrong and try to fix it.
-Evidence shows us that this doesn’t work; it neglects and ignores the strength and skills people going through difficult times already have and it does not lead to sustainable change.
+Evidence shows us that this doesn’t work; it neglects and ignores the strength and skills people going through difficult times already have and it doesn’t lead to sustainable change.

 We know we can’t ‘fix’ people, but what we can do is walk alongside people and help where we can on their journey.